-A proper failure analysis to identify the root cause of each type of failure and solving all known corrosive problems with commercially available materials will be the keystone of the design.
-Once we have a successful design, Altair will confirm success by performing accelerated environmental testing of the new pump design and along side a commercially available ion pump.
+Proper failure analysis to identify the root cause of each type of failure and solving all known corrosive problems with commercially available materials will be the keystone of the design.
+Once we have a successful design, Altair will confirm success by performing accelerated environmental testing of the new pump design and alongside a commercially available ion pump.

-A know area of failure are the various braze joints in the assembled device.
-With Altair’s extensive experience in braze techniques and design, we plan to study braze joint failures via a finite element analysis of the existing industry standard design.
-Once these failure are understood, Altair will draw on it’s proven designs known to reduce tensile stress and implement them in the design.
+A known area of failure is the various braze joints in the assembled device.
+With Altair’s extensive experience in brazing techniques and design, we plan to study braze joint failures via a finite element analysis of the existing industry-standard design.
+Once these failures are understood, Altair will draw on its proven designs known to reduce tensile stress and implement them in the design.
 This is a common Altair practice and we excel in it.

 The 8-liter pump is a staple in the high vacuum community and with the increased demand for longer-lived vacuum systems, a “better” pump is needed.
 Altair is ready to answer that need.